 Financial Conflict of Interest in Research

-You will have to complete training on Mount Sinai's Financial Conflict of Interest (FCOI) in Research Policy, if you fall into one of the following categories: chairs/alternatives and those with signatory authority for grant approval; investigators involved in research; or other staff involved in the grant submissions process.
+You will have to complete training on Mount Sinai's Financial Conflict of Interest (FCOI) in Research Policy in PEAK, if you fall into one of the following categories: chairs/alternatives and those with signatory authority for grant approval; investigators involved in research; or other staff involved in the grant submissions process.
 Following initial training, you will be required to take refresher training at least every four years.
 You must complete FCOI training prior to submitting a research grant application.

 Find out how to submit applications electronically through InfoEd or Ideate: